nickdelgrosso/HelloGitHub/README.md

 ### Fix the Python bug in the `hello_world.py` file.

 ### Make a pull request with these changes, with a polite and friendly message describing what you did!
+Reference the issue you created by putting the issue number after the `#` sign.  (for example, "fixes issue #1").